shieluyyoa/GET-FILE-Proxy-Cache/Readme.md

 notable of which is that **we do not** require you _download and save_ files from the Internet.
 The servers that we have provided to you already implement threading, since you did that in a previous project.

+Please enable notifications for repo updates so that you are able to pull the most up to date versions of the repository if any changes are made.

 ## Setup

-Please follow the instructions given in the [environment](https://github.gatech.edu/gios-summer-23/environment) repository for setting up a viable development/test environment.
+Please follow the instructions given in the [environment](https://github.gatech.edu/gios-spr-24/environment) repository for setting up a viable development/test environment.
 We do not require that you use this environment, so please feel free to work in the environment you find most productive.
 The auto-grader uses an environment that is compatible with what we have described.